wjr83/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

 \*\***Summarize feedback from your partners here.**\*\*

+The feedback I got about the device was generally positive, with my peers praising its creativity and the idea itself.
+However, some questions and suggestions were raised.
+Firstly, they wanted me to clarify which nutrients the sensor responds to and if it adjusts its readings based on the plant type.
+Different plant species have unique soil and climate requirements.
+There's a suggestion to add weather forecasts to warn users not to water plants if it's going to rain.
+Another idea is to provide instant feedback to prevent overwatering.
+The users appreciate the range of data the sensor provides.
+Additionally, the suggestion is made to record plant conditions by the sensor and send alerts during vacations for remote monitoring.
+For the design of the sensor, I have received inquiries regarding the noises it makes and if it should have a camouflage for garden use, such as a rock disguise.
+Additionally, there are questions about the assumption that individuals bring their phones to the bathroom at night, as well as the method for charging the device.

 * Very creative!
 Love the idea of a soil condition sensor!
     * What nutrients in the soil does the sensor respond to?
     * How will the user know (for image #7, what nutrients to add?
 Does it differentiate / adapt the reading according the plant type where the sensor is located?
 Each plant grows best in soil & climate conditions unique to its species)